logo

 Abstract

-Real-time surveillance of airborne SARS-CoV-2 virus is a technological gap.
-Offline air sampling techniques suffer from longer turnaround times and require skilled labor.
-This paper presents a proof-of-concept pathogen Air Quality (pAQ) monitor for real-time (5 min time resolution) direct detection of SARS-CoV-2 aerosols.
-The system integrates a high flow wet cyclone air sampler and a nanobody-based ultrasensitive micro-immunoelectrode biosensor.
+Real-time surveillance of airborne SARS-CoV-2 virus is a technological gap that has eluded the scientific community since the beginning of the COVID-19 pandemic.
+Offline air sampling techniques for SARS-CoV-2 detection suffer from longer turnaround times and require skilled labor.
+Here, we present a proof-of-concept pathogen Air Quality (pAQ) monitor for real-time (5 min time resolution) direct detection of SARS-CoV-2 aerosols.
+The system synergistically integrates a high flow (~1000 lpm) wet cyclone air sampler and a nanobody-based ultrasensitive micro-immunoelectrode biosensor.
+The wet cyclone showed comparable or better virus sampling performance than commercially available samplers.
 Laboratory experiments demonstrate a device sensitivity of 77–83% and a limit of detection of 7–35 viral RNA copies/m³ of air.
-The pAQ monitor is suited for point-of-need surveillance and can be adapted for multiplexed detection of other respiratory pathogens.
+Our pAQ monitor is suited for point-of-need surveillance of SARS-CoV-2 variants in indoor environments and can be adapted for multiplexed detection of other respiratory pathogens of interest.
+Widespread adoption of such technology could assist public health officials with implementing rapid disease control measures.

 Publisher